SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Other disorders

-Several variations (polymorphisms) in the CHRNA4 gene likely contribute to a person's risk of tobacco dependence.
+Several common variations (polymorphisms) in the CHRNA4 gene likely contribute to a person's risk of nicotine dependence.
 Cigarettes and other forms of tobacco contain nicotine, a drug that interacts with nAChR channels in the brain to produce a feeling of heightened well-being and alertness.
-These changes in the brain make nicotine highly addictive.
+These feelings make nicotine highly addictive.

-Because nicotine exerts its effects on the brain primarily by interacting with nAChR channels, researchers have studied the subunits of these channels to see if genetic changes influence tobacco dependence.
-They found that several CHRNA4 polymorphisms are associated with a person's risk of becoming addicted to tobacco.
-Each polymorphism changes a single amino acid in the α4 subunit of nAChR channels.
-These changes alter the structure of nAChR channels, which presumably affects the release and uptake of neurotransmitters (including dopamine) in the brain.
-It is unclear how these changes in brain chemistry affect the risk of becoming dependent on tobacco.
+Nicotine exerts its effects on the brain primarily by interacting with nAChR channels.
+Researchers have found several CHRNA4 polymorphisms that appear to lower a person’s risk of becoming addicted to nicotine.
+Many of these polymorphisms change a single protein building block (amino acid) in the α4 subunit of nAChR channels.
+These changes alter the structure of nAChR channels, which presumably affects the release and uptake of neurotransmitters in the brain.

-Research has shown that genetic factors play an important role in a person's vulnerability to tobacco dependence.
-However, like other forms of addiction, tobacco dependence is a complex behavior determined by multiple genetic and environmental factors.
+Research has shown that genetic factors play an important role in a person's vulnerability to nicotine dependence.
+However, like other forms of addiction, nicotine dependence is a complex behavior that is determined by multiple genetic and environmental factors.

 Other Names for This Gene